Boyars of Moldavia and Wallachia: Phanariote era

-Many of the newly bestowed local boyars were wealthy merchants who paid in order to become boyars, in some cases they were even forced by the hospodar to become boyars (and thus pay the hospodar a sum).
+Many of the newly bestowed local boyars were wealthy merchants who paid in order to become boyars, in some cases they were even forced by the Hospodar to become boyars (and thus pay the Hospodar a sum).
 The princely courts of Bucharest and Iași kept title registers, which included a list of all the boyars (known as Arhondologia).
-Since the hospodar wanted to maximize his income, it was in his interest to create as many boyars as possible (and receive money from each), leading to an inflation in the number of boyars.
+Since the Hospodar wanted to maximize his income, it was in his interest to create as many boyars as possible (and receive money from each), leading to an inflation in the number of boyars.

 The economic basis of the boyar's class was land ownership: by the 18th century, more than half of the land of Wallachia and Moldavia being owned by them.
 For instance, according to the 1803 Moldavian census, out of the 1711 villages and market towns, the boyars owned 927 of them.
 The process that began during the feudal era, of boyars seizing properties from the free peasants, continued and accelerated during this period.

-The boyars wore costumes similar to those of the Turkish nobility, with the difference that instead of the turban, most of them wore a very large Kalpak.
+The boyars wore costumes similar to those of the Turkish nobility, with the difference that instead of the turban, most of them wore a very large işlic.
 Female members of the boyar class also wore Turkish inspired costume.
 Many boyars used large sums of money for conspicuous consumption, particularly luxurious clothing, but also carriages, jewelry and furniture.
 The luxury of the boyars' lives contrasted strongly not only with the squalor of the Romanian villages, but also with the general appearance of the capitals, this contrast striking the foreigners who visited the Principalities.
-In the first decade of the 19th-century, female members of the boyar class started to adopt Western fashion: in July 1806, the wife of the hospodar in Iași, Safta Ipsilanti, received the wife of the French consul dressed according to the French fashion.
+In the first decade of the 19th-century, female members of the boyar class started to adopt Western fashion: in July 1806, the wife of the Hospodar in Iași, Safta Ypsilanti, received the wife of the French consul dressed according to the French fashion.
 Male boyars, however, did not reform their costume to Western fashion until around the 1840s.

 The opening towards Western Europe meant that the boyars adopted the Western mores and the luxury expenses increased.

-While the greater boyars were able to afford these expenses through the intensification of the exploitation of their domains (and the peasants working on them), many smaller boyars were ruined by them.
+Many greater boyars were able to afford these expenses through the intensification of the exploitation of their domains (and the peasants working on them).